 AHI Reduction Explained: What Your Sleep Apnea Numbers Mean and How to Improve Them Naturally

-Discover how reducing your Apnea-Hypopnea Index from dangerous levels to healthy ranges can transform your sleep quality, daytime energy, and long-term health—without bulky CPAP machines.
+Discover how reducing your Apnea-Hypopnea Index from dangerous levels to healthy ranges can transform your sleep quality, daytime energy, and long-term health—with evidence-based strategies backed by clinical research and medical institutions.

 What Is the Apnea-Hypopnea Index and Why Should You Care?

 The Apnea-Hypopnea Index represents the gold standard measurement that sleep specialists use to diagnose and monitor obstructive sleep apnea severity.
-Each time your airway collapses completely (apnea) or partially (hypopnea) for 10 seconds or longer during sleep, it counts toward your hourly score.
+According to Sleep Doctor, each time your airway collapses completely (apnea) or partially (hypopnea) for 10 seconds or longer during sleep, it counts toward your hourly score.
 A higher number indicates more frequent breathing interruptions, which directly correlates with reduced oxygen delivery to your brain and vital organs throughout the night.

 Normal Range (AHI 0-4)